How Much Does it Cost to Put in a Stair Chair Lift?

 While this cost may seem high at first, it is important to consider the costs of alternatives.
 You could move out of your multi-story home in favor of a single-story unit, but this comes with realtor fees, closing costs, and moving costs, not to mention the emotional cost of giving up your home and neighborhood.
 If you were to move into an assisted living facility, you would pay $4,300 per month, on average – at that rate, a lift would have paid itself off after just the first month!
 Nursing home costs are even higher, averaging $8,800 per month for a private room.
 By comparison, the cost is trivial and comes with the added benefit of staying comfortable and independent in the home you love!

 Sometimes you only need a stair lift for a short period of time, whether you’re recovering from a surgery or need to accommodate mom while she visits for the holidays.
 That’s why we offer a selection of our straight stair lifts for rental, often with terms as short as three months.
-Prices vary depending on rental inventory and customer requirements, but often range between about $175 – $450 per month.
+Stair lift rental cost will vary depending on rental inventory and customer requirements, but often range between about $175 – $450 per month.
 This economical option ensures that nobody needs to struggle through a short-term need.

 Curious about rental options?
 Click here to learn more about our rental options